ClairePalandri/ClairePalandri.github.io/index.md

   - #### Probability distributions in regression modeling: [pdf](proba_theory.pdf)

-      *The essential statistics definitions & theorems (LLN & CLT) that make all of this work.*
+      *The essential statistics definitions & theorems (esp.
+LLN & CLT) that make all of this work.*